GETTING STARTED

 Prerequisites

-In order to receive events, you must first get access to events by your administrators.
+In order to receive events, you must first get access to Events by your administrators.
+Access can be provided from Users > (select user) > Access > Events > Add Events

-Authentication to the Self-Service Events API is controlled using an API key.
+Authentication to the Self-Service Events API is controlled using the User API Key.

 In order to access the Self-Service Events API, you must meet the following conditions:

-• You must have a valid Self-Service API key;
+• You must have a valid User API Key;

 • You must be provided with access to Events by the Administrators;